nsidc/search-interface/DEVELOPMENT.md

 Replace the `src/contrib/bootstrap/` directory with the contents of the downloaded zip file.
 Be sure to update this list of components after each new download.

+## Releases/Changelog

+The version in `package.json` is updated automatically with the `grunt release:$part` task (where `$part` is `patch`, `minor`, or `major`).
+This task creates a git tag for the new version, and adds 2 new header lines to `CHANGELOG.md`, indicating the version number and the date it was released.
+Therefore, new changes should be documented at the top of CHANGELOG.md without a version header, since it will be added automatically later.